bpalmer4/readabs/README.md

 ## Notes:

  * This package does not manipulate the ABS data.
-The data is returned as it was downloaded.
+The data is returned, much as it was downloaded.
 This includes any NA-only (ie. empty) columns where they occur.
- * This package only downloads timeseries data tables.
+ * This package typically only downloads timeseries data tables.
 Other data tables (for example, pivot tables) are ignored.
+This default behaviour can be overridden with the keep_non_ts=True flag.
  * The index for all of the downloaded tables should be a pandas PeriodIndex, with an appropriately selected frequency.
  * In the process of data retrieval, ABS zip and excel files are downloaded and stored in a local cache.
 By default, the cache directory is "./.readabs_cache/".
    You can change the default directory name by setting the environemnt variable "READABS_CACHE_DIR" with the name of the preferred directory.
- * the "read" anf "grab" functions have a number of standard keyword arguments
+ * the "read" and "grab" functions have a number of standard keyword arguments
    (with default settings as follows):
    - `history=""` - provide a month-year string to extract historical ABS data.
      For example, you can set history="dec-2023" to the get the ABS data for a